qaalabs/DE5M4/docs/day1/planning/user-stories-solution.md

 # Possible User Stories for the QARestaurant Activity

-Here are example user stories organized by the epics we identified, based on the restaurant website requirements:
+Here are example user stories organised by the epics we identified, based on the restaurant website requirements:

 ## Epic: Restaurant Brand Identity